artellectual/zacksiri-dev/src/content/blog/i-built-a-home-server.md

 ## Held Captive

-I started going to local electronic shops here in Thailand to take a look to find if anyone could fix the mainboard.
+I took the NAS to local electronics / computer shops here in Thailand to take a look to find if anyone could fix the mainboard.
 Funnily enough after doing some tests the shop told me every bit of the mainboard works.
 I was perplexed as to why it wouldn't turn on.
 After doing some further research online I found out there is [something wrong](https://forum.qnap.com/viewtopic.php?f=45&t=135089&start=150#p767546) with the LPC clock on the mainboard that's preventing it from turning on.
 Even the fix available is a temporary fix, unless you replace the entire motherboard along with the CPU.

 The problem seems to have stemmed from a bug in the intel CPU that was used in my particular model of NAS.
 It was never rectified by the vendor and now the problem has been pushed onto the consumer.